Georgia Court of Appeals

 The Georgia Court of Appeals is located at the Nathan Deal Judicial Center in Atlanta, the same building that holds the Supreme Court of Georgia.

-The Georgia Court of Appeals is the intermediate-level appellate court for the state of Georgia, United States.
+The Court of Appeals of the State of Georgia is the intermediate-level appellate court for the state of Georgia, United States.
 The court is a single entity with fifteen judges.
 The judges are assigned into five divisions of three judges each, with the assignments changed annually.
 Cases are randomly assigned to one of the divisions, with the constraint that the number of active cases in each division is kept close to equal.
 Its courtroom is on the second floor of the Nathan Deal Judicial Center in Atlanta.